santoshtvk-new/daily_dose/README.md

 Here are some of the featured projects you'll find in this repository:

-1. **"IsMyPasswordStrong" Both UI and CLI**
+1. **"IsMyPasswordStrong"**
-   Take User Password and Validate its strength, score, check if it's compromised with online pwn-list, complete with a user-friendly command-line and GUI interface.
+   Take User Password and Validate its strength, score, check if it's compromised with online pwn-list, complete with a user-friendly GUI interface.
-   - Libraries used: `requests`, `tkinter` *(optional with flag)*
+   - Libraries used: `requests`, `flask`, `tkinter` *(optional for desktop GUI)*

 ## 🚀 Getting Started